guastallaigor/vue-horizontal-timeline/README.md

 ```

 ### Storybook
-For visual testing, this project contains storybook which you can run by doing the next command:
+For visual testing, this project contains storybook which you can run by doing the next command
 ```sh
 $ yarn storybook:serve
 ```